24 Hour blood pressure recording

 Echo is a completely safe and painless test and takes up to 30 minutes to perform and revolutionised the assessment of cardiac disease when it was developed in the 1970s.

 This simple, painless test takes a few minutes to perform.
 It records the normal electrical activity of the heart into a tracing and this can reveal a number of different cardiac conditions.
 An ECG gives two major kinds of information.
-Firstly, it can demonstrate abornmalities of the cardiac rhythm.
-Secondly it can show possible abnormalities of the heart structure.
+Firstly, it can demonstrate abnormalities of the cardiac rhythm.
+Secondly, it can show possible abnormalities of the heart structure.
 As it is only a single brief snapshot of the heartbeat at rest a normal ECG does not necessarily exclude important disease of the heart.
 There’s no pain or risk associated with having an electrocardiogram.
 When the ECG stickers are removed, there may be some minor discomfort.

 Exercise Tolerance Test